HIGHER BIRCH FARM, STOKE RIVERS, BARNSTAPLE, NORTH DEVON, EX32 7LE

 Higher Birch Farm is well located within the North Devon countryside, yet is easily accessible to surrounding districts.
 The property is within convenient driving distance of Barnstaple, South Molton and Exeter.
 More locally, there are the villages of Stoke Rivers, Brayford and Bratton Fleming.
 There are excellent recreational and educational facilities throughout the area and the beaches and coast of North Devon are within a short distance, as is the Exmoor National Park to the north east and a short distance away the North Devon link road (A361) gives easy access to the M5 motorway at junction 27, where there is Tiverton Parkway with direct trains to London Paddington.
 Airports are located at Exeter and Bristol.

-Higher Birch Farm provides an outstanding opportunity for potential purchasers to create a residential and commercial holding occupying an exceptional and accessible position or for two separate lots.
-The dwellinghouse comprises a four bedroom property, not lived in recently following a chimney fire, and is ready for refurbishment and renovation.
+Higher Birch Farm provides an outstanding opportunity for potential purchasers to create a residential and commercial holding occupying an exceptional and accessible position.
+The dwellinghouse comprises a four bedroom property, not lived in recently following a chimney fire, and is ready for refurbishment and renovation/re-position (subject to planning permission).
 There is an extensive range of farm buildings near to the dwelling, with the land situated principally to the east of the property, being in convenient sized enclosures.

 Higher Birch Farmhouse is stone-built, with part-rendered walls under a slate and tile roof, with accommodation comprising two reception rooms, utility/pantry, hallway to the kitchen which contains a large traditional fireplace and beyond the kitchen a further utility room on the ground floor.
 On the first floor there are four bedrooms; three doubles and one single with a further small box room.
 Adjacent to the house is a further lean-to with fibre cement roof.
 The house requires refurbishment and modernisation following a chimney fire.